SAOR: Single-View Articulated Object Reconstruction

 \subsection{Qualitative Results}

-\textbf{Comparison with Previous Work.} We compare SAOR with methods that do not use any 3D shape priors (\ie Unicorn~\cite{monnier2022share} and UMR~\cite{li2020self}) and methods that use a 3D skeleton prior (\ie DOVE~\cite{wu2021dove} and MagicPony~\cite{wu2022magicpony}).
-A comparison of shape estimates on horse images can be seen in Fig.~\ref{fig:qual_unicorn} and Fig.~\ref{fig:qual_dove_mp}.
-While Unicorn produces reasonable reconstructions from the input viewpoint, their predictions are flat from different viewpoints.
-UMR predicts very thin 3D shapes and does not generate four legs.
+\textbf{Comparison with Previous Work.} We compare SAOR with methods that do not use any 3D shape priors (\ie Unicorn~\cite{monnier2022share} and UMR~\cite{li2020self}) and methods that use a 3D skeleton prior (\ie MagicPony~\cite{wu2022magicpony}).
+A comparison of shape predictions for horses can be seen in Figs.~\ref{fig:qual_unicorn} and~\ref{fig:qual_saor_vs_mp}.
+While Unicorn produces reasonable reconstructions from the input viewpoint, their predictions are flat from the side.
+UMR also predicts thin 3D shapes and does not generate four legs.
 Our method reconstructs multi-view consistent 3D shapes, with prominent four legs.
-Dove uses video data during training along with a skeleton prior but still fails to reconstruct details like all four legs.
-In general, MagicPony produces better shapes with more detail than us.
-However, its hybrid volumetric-mesh representation requires an extra transformation from implicit to explicit representation using~\cite{shen2021deep} and requires multiple rendering operations to estimate the final shape.
+In general, our method produces similar results to MagicPony.
+However, MagicPony's hybrid volumetric-mesh representation requires an extra transformation from implicit to explicit representation using~\cite{shen2021deep} and requires multiple rendering operations to estimate the final shape.
 Moreover, the texture predictions of our methods do not require test-time optimization.

 \textbf{Deformation and Articulation Disentanglement.} In Fig.~\ref{fig:art_vs_def} we illustrate the disentanglement of articulation and deformation learned by our model.
 Given two images depicting differently articulating instances, we interpolate the deformation and articulation features between them to visualize reconstructions.
 While interpolating the articulation feature changes the result, changing the deformation feature does not as the shape difference between both images can be explained via articulation changes.